 Overview of Business opportunities in other areas of Denmark —Greenland and The Faroe Islands.

 - Two-thirds of Greenland lies within the Arctic Circle, and its northern tip is less than 500 miles from the North Pole.
-Its land area is over 50 times that of Denmark but has the lowest population density in the world, with approximately 56,000 inhabitants (or 1/100th the population of mainland Denmark).
+Its land area is over 50 times that of Denmark, but has the lowest population density in the world, with approximately 56,000 inhabitants (or 1/100th the population of mainland Denmark).
 Greenland can be reached by air from Denmark or Iceland.
 There are currently no direct commercial flights to or from the United States.
 Transportation infrastructure in Greenland is focused on air and sea, due to the climate and geography.
 Greenland has no railroads or roads to connect towns and settlements, and passengers and goods are transported between regions by sea or air only.

-- Greenland’s status within the Kingdom of Denmark is outlined in the Self Rule Act (SRA) of 2009, which details the Greenlandic government’s right to assume a number of responsibilities from the Danish government, including the administration of justice, business and labor, aviation, immigration and border control, as well as financial regulation and supervision.
-Greenland has already acquired control over taxation, fisheries, internal labor negotiations, natural resources, and oversight of offshore labor, environment, and safety regulations.
-Denmark continues to have control over the Realm’s foreign affairs, security, and defense policy, in consultation with Greenland and the Faroe Islands.
+- Greenland’s status within the Kingdom of Denmark is outlined in the Self Rule Act (SRA) of 2009, which details the Greenlandic government’s right to assume a number of competencies from the Danish government, including the administration of justice, business and labor, aviation, immigration and border control, as well as financial regulation and supervision.
+Greenland has acquired control over taxation, fisheries, internal labor negotiations, natural resources, and oversight of offshore labor, environment, and safety regulations.
 Denmark also retains authority over border control issues, including immigration into Greenland.
-Denmark provides Greenland with an annual block grant of DKK 3.9 billion — roughly USD 585 million — that accounts for roughly 20 percent of Greenland’s GDP and more than half of the public budget.
+Denmark provides Greenland with an annual block grant of DKK 3.9 billion — roughly $614 million — that accounts for roughly 20 percent of Greenland’s GDP and more than half of the public budget.

 The Faroe Islands

+- The Faroe Islands are a self-governing region under the external sovereignty of the Kingdom of Denmark.
+The autonomy of the Faroe Islands was established by the Home Rule Act of 1948.
 The Faroe Islands have an open economy and multiple trade agreements with other countries.
 For more than two centuries the Faroese economy has relied on fisheries and related industries.
-Fisheries (including agriculture, hunting and forestry) account for 22 percent of domestic factor income in the Faroe Islands.
-About 94 percent of goods exports are fisheries.
-Salmon alone accounts for 42 percent of exports.
+Fisheries (including agriculture, hunting, and forestry) account for 22 percent of domestic income in the Faroe Islands.
+About 92 percent of goods exports are fisheries products.
+Salmon alone accounts for 39 percent of exports.
 As a non-EU member, the Faroe Islands continue to have open access to the Russian market despite Russia’s retaliatory trade embargo on certain food imports from the EU.
-This has allowed the Faroese to sell increased quantities of salmon to the Russian market at higher than normal prices, even while prices have dropped significantly in the European market.
+This has allowed the Faroese to sell increased quantities of salmon to the Russian market at prices higher than in the EU.
+Denmark continues to have control over the Realm’s foreign affairs, security, and defense policy, in consultation with Greenland and the Faroe Islands.